TBSSvis: Visual Analytics for Temporal Blind Source Separation: Evaluation

 \subsection{Methodology}

-The interviews were conducted and recorded via Zoom.
-Two researchers were involved in each interview, one tasked with moderation and one took notes.
+The interviews were conducted and recorded via Zoom with explicit consent by participants.\footnote{As of manuscript submission, the TU Wien has a Pilot Research Ethics Committee.
+Approaching it for peer review of research with human participants is not required by the TU Wien, and its response is non-binding.
+Therefore we do not provide an official ethics approval.
+Nonetheless, we believe we conducted our research adhering to sufficient ethical standards.} Two researchers were involved in each interview, one tasked with moderation and one took notes.
 Participants used \toolname{} on their own machines and shared their screen during usage.
 We used Zoom annotations to point out relevant parts of \toolname{} when necessary.

-Both interviews were structured the same.
+Both sessions were structured the same.
 We compiled a text explanation with images of \toolname{}, so that participants can familiarize themselves with it beforehand.
-The tutorial document was sent to participants together with the consent form ahead of the study.
-Steps during the study were as follows:
+The tutorial document was sent to participants together with the consent form ahead of the interview.
+Steps during the interview were as follows:

-\begin{enumerate} \item (Only in first study.)
-We conducted a structured interview. \item We gave participants a structured introduction to interactions and visualizations in \toolname{}.
+\begin{enumerate} \item (Only in first session.)
+We conducted a structured interview about their background and experiences with (T)BSS. \item We gave participants a structured introduction to interactions and visualizations in \toolname{}.
 The dataset used was synthetic and unfamiliar to them.
 We asked participants to solve small tasks to practice what we explained.
 We skipped these tasks when we either saw that they understood it, or when we were short on time. \item (Optional.)
-Participants were allowed to further use \toolname{} for some minutes on their own. \item We asked participants to conduct an open analysis on a real dataset, which they had seen before, and articulate their thoughts and plans (``think aloud'').
+Participants were allowed to further use \toolname{} for some minutes on their own. \item We asked participants to conduct an open analysis on the dataset used in \Fref{sec:datasets--exrates}, which most have worked on in the past, and articulate their thoughts and plans (``think aloud'').
 We pointed out parts of \toolname{} they did not use or consider so far. \item We discussed tasks, visualizations, interactions and possible further improvements in an unstructured fashion.
-Before we finished the interview, we encouraged participants to use \toolname{} more without our supervision. \end{enumerate}
+Before we finished the session, we encouraged participants to use \toolname{} more without our supervision. \end{enumerate}